purplecabbage/phonegap-plugins/iOS/README.md

 used by the app
-4. There is a new header file CDVAvailability.h that defines Cordova versions during compile time - to check for the current version during run-time, call [CDVViewController cordovaVersion] ￼￼Cordova 2.0.0 Plugin Upgrade Guide 2/2
+4. There is a new header file CDVAvailability.h that defines Cordova versions during compile time - to check for the current version during run-time, call [CDVViewController cordovaVersion] Cordova 2.0.0 Plugin Upgrade Guide 2/2